nftish/standardish/nfts-across-chains.md

 Most NFT's in Solana use [Metaplex](https://metaplex.com), or a contract derived from Metaplex.
 Metaplex has [written a clear standard](https://docs.metaplex.com/nft-standard) for how to express metadata.json and has also defines additional metadata properties.

+NFT's use a mix of [on-chain and off-chain metadata](https://github.com/nftstorage/standardish/blob/main/metadata-json.md#metaplex-expanded-metadata-definition).

+# Flow

+Flow was built with NFT's in mind.

+In Cadence (Flow's Smart Contract Language), [each NFT is represented by a resource with an integer ID.
+That resource object is stored in a user's account](https://docs.onflow.org/cadence/tutorial/04-non-fungible-tokens/).

+Cadence has many features for working with NFT's detailed in the [Flow NFT Spec](https://github.com/onflow/flow-nft).

+Typically, metadata is stored off-chain but there [are efforts to move that on-chain](https://github.com/onflow/flow-nft/issues/9).